|Rogue elephant smoking and drinking. www.jantoo.com|

 |elephants and bees.bellowsbees.blogspot.com|

-'Madukkarai Maharaja' has become a symbol of never- ending conflict between humans and elephants, competing for food and living space and unsuccessful, but some times fatal attempts made by the forest officials to trap him.
+'Madukkarai Maharaja' has become a symbol of never- ending conflict between humans and elephants, competing for food and living space with humans.
+Unsuccessful, but some times fatal attempts made by the forest officials to trap him did not scare him.
 Further, it throws light on the behavior changes of pachyderms, relevant to the changing habitat and ecosystem.

 " We thought you would leave this forest, but you left this world".